 The American College of Physicians organizes noninvasive back pain treatments into three levels that cover acute, subacute, and prolonged pain.

 Level one varies from heat therapy, massage, acupuncture, spinal manipulation, over-the-counter (OTC) pain relievers such as nonsteroidal anti-inflammatory drugs (NSAIDS) medicine, muscle relaxants and other topical pain relievers.
-Those with chronic low back pain may benefit from introducing level two treatments such as exercise, rehabilitation, yoga, cognitive behavioral therapy.
+Those with chronic low back pain may benefit from introducing level two treatments such as exercise, rehabilitation, or yoga.
 Lastly, level three cautiously moves into (NSAIDS) therapy and opioids.

 Should you seek opioid alternatives and topical pain relievers powered by active botanicals and minerals, NeoRelief for Pain and NeoRelief for Muscle Cramping & Restlessness can be applied up to six times a day and are designed to work with your body’s natural healing capabilities.

-So keep these back pain relief tips and treatments in mind as seasonal or spontaneous opportunities arise to leap into action for a rewarding task or amazing outing with family and friends.
+So keep these back pain relief tips and treatments in mind as seasonal or spontaneous opportunities arise for a rewarding task or amazing outing with family and friends.
 Life’s many adventures are best enjoyed in good health, at a pace that’s uniquely you.